-I found the book bible for my first novel last week, and it reminded me of how useful one is to have.
+I found the book bible for my first novel last week, and it reminded me of how handy one is to have.

 A book bible is a paper or digital file that contains all the information collected before, during, and after the book is written.

-Most mentions of a book bible come from authors writing a series, but one is pretty darn useful for a standalone novel.
+Most mentions of a book bible come from authors writing a series, but one is great for a standalone novel.

-In POWER’s book bible, I had drawings of the layout of the hero’s house complete with where all the secret hallways, trapdoors, etc., were located.
-The compass points were used so I wouldn’t have someone in a bedroom watching the setting sun when the bedroom faced east.
+In POWER’s book bible, I had drawings of the layout of the hero’s house complete with all the secret hallways, trapdoors, etc. The compass points were used so I wouldn’t have someone in a bedroom watching the setting sun when the bedroom faced east.
 The outside of the house and grounds had their own map.

 The horses two characters ride at the beginning have their descriptions and names listed.